 By giving them even more value, your subscribers have now been ethically bribed to return to your blog week after week.

-Call to actions could be joining a community you preside over, where they can get specialized training, or it could be to get an inexpensive report they need, where they experience a solution to a problem they wanted solved even faster.
+Call to actions could be joining a community you preside over, where they can get specialized training, or it could be to get an inexpensive report they need, where they experience a solution to a problem they wanted to be solved even faster.

 Whatever you decide to offer for your call to action, don’t go sell crazy on your subscribers even though they are on your list.